Pelvic Power Training

 Also, a focus on allowing compression to travel into the pelvis, thus taking the weight slightly more forward as there is a tendency in most riders to have our weight on our heels, or worse, our toes.

-In the Franklin Method we focus on the force absorption in the pelvis and legs.
+We focus on the force absorption in the pelvis and legs.
 We use the term force absorption vs. shock absorption as force absorption requires movement between the bones to work.

 Bone Rhythms